BIMSBbioinfo/janggu/docs/tutorial.rst

 Cover
 ^^^^^^^^^^^^^^^
-The :class:`Cover` can be utilized to fetch different kinds of coverage data from commonly used data formats, including BAM, BIGWIG, BED and GFF.
+:class:`Cover` can be utilized to fetch different kinds of coverage data from commonly used data formats, including BAM, BIGWIG, BED and GFF.
 Coverage data is stored as a 4D array with dimensions corresponding to :code:`(region, region_length, strand, condition)`.

-The :class:`Cover` offers the following feature:
+:class:`Cover` offers the following feature:

 1. Strand-specific sequence extraction.
-2. :class:`Cover` can be loaded from one or more input files.
-Then the each condition dimension is associated with an input file.
+2. :class:`Cover` can be loaded from one or more input files in which case file is associated with a condition.
-3. Coverage data can be accessed from disk via the hdf5 option for large datasets.
+3. Coverage data can be accessed from disk.

 Additional features are available depending on the input file format.